yads/ember-mocha-to-qunit-codemod/transforms/convert-tests/README.md

-# mocha-to-qunit
+# convert-tests

 ## Usage

 ```
-npx ember-mocha-to-qunit-codemod mocha-to-qunit path/of/files/ or/some**/*glob.js
+npx ember-mocha-to-qunit-codemod convert-tests path/of/files/ or/some**/*glob.js

 # or

 yarn global add ember-mocha-to-qunit-codemod
-ember-mocha-to-qunit-codemod mocha-to-qunit path/of/files/ or/some**/*glob.js
+ember-mocha-to-qunit-codemod convert-tests path/of/files/ or/some**/*glob.js
 ```

 ## Local Usage
 ```
-node ./bin/cli.js mocha-to-qunit path/of/files/ or/some**/*glob.js
+node ./bin/cli.js convert-tests path/of/files/ or/some**/*glob.js
 ```

 ## Post execution steps